 There are dozens of variations of Form 1099.

-1099-INT: Interest Income
+Form 1099-INT: Interest Income

-1099-R: Distributions from Retirement Accounts
+Form 1099-R: Distributions From Retirement Accounts

 - Moving money from a traditional IRA to a Roth IRA

 - Taking an early distribution to buy a house or pay for college

-SSA-1099: Social Security Benefits
+Form SSA-1099: Social Security Benefits

-Once you’ve reached retirement age and have elected to start receiving your Social Security benefits, you’ll receive an SSA-1099 form each year detailing precisely how much you were sent under Social Security, how much in federal taxes was withheld, and how much you had to repay from last year (if you received more benefits than you were entitled to in a previous year).
+Form SSA-1099 also shows how much of your benefits the SSA withheld for Medicare premiums and whether you had to repay any benefits during the previous tax year because you received more benefits than you were entitled to.
 This form is important because some of these benefits may be taxable if you have income from other sources.

 Other 1099 Form Variants